metal-stack/docs/docs/src/overview/os.md

 Our operating system images are built on regular basis from the [metal-images](https://github.com/metal-stack/metal-images) repository.

 The images are hosted on GKE at [images.metal-pod.io](https://images.metal-pod.io).
-This mirror can be used as an image store for your metal-stack partitions if you want.
+Feel free to use this mirror for your metal-stack partitions if you want.
 The metal-stack developers continuously update these images and scan them for vulnerabilities.

 ## Supported OS Images

 The operating system images that we build are trimmed down to their bare essentials for serving as Kubernetes worker nodes.
-Small image sizes make our machine provisioning blazingly fast.
+Small image sizes make machine provisioning blazingly fast.

-The supported images are:
+The supported images currently are:

 - Debian 10
 - Ubuntu 19.10